-Checklists are a simple way to boost productivity.
+Checklists are a simple way to boost productivity at work.
 However, before you start adding boxes to all your lists, there are a few things to consider.

-Know what you will do next – By keeping track of the task you want to do once you are finished with the current one, you can keep keep from getting lost in the details of perfectionism.
+Stop multitasking and focus.
+However, do know what you want to do next.
+By keeping track of the task you want to do once you are finished with the current one, you can keep from getting lost in the details of perfectionism.
 Just say to yourself, “as soon as I finish this, I can…” and keep working.

 You can make this even easier by time blocking your day.
-That is when you divide your day into simple categories based on the routine tasks you need to do.
-I’ll make some calls then I will write an article, then I will prep for an event, instead of an appointment with an actual time for each task.
+When you divide your day into simple categories based on the routine tasks you need to do, you will find that you stop wasting time.
+For example, I’ll make some calls then I will write an article.
+After that, I will prep for an event, instead of having an appointment with an actual time for each task.

 A list is not a plan, just a piece of a plan.
 Having a plan will help you figure out which items on the list are actually important and the steps to achieve your plan.